 Most creditors and medical offices will wait until the original bill is at least 120 days past due before turning the account over or selling the account to a collection agency.
-Once the account has been turned over or sold to a collection agency, then it is typically not very long before a new collection account appears on the consumer’s credit reports.
+(And some will wait 180 days.)

 Stage 3: A Collection Account Is Created